ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/README.md

 __Conclusion:__ MOE increases (MAR increases and EAR decreases) – Drowsiness increases

 # Facial Region Index for Key Features
-As discussed above we have 68 facial landmarks.
-AMong them, we are only concerned about eye and mouth.
-Below mentioned table shows the Index values of these features.
+As discussed above, we have total 68 facial landmarks.
+Among them, we are only concerned about eye and mouth region.
+Below mentioned table shows the Index values of these facial regions.
 ![image](https://github.com/ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/blob/main/outputs/2.png)

 Normalization